Materials-by-design; self-assembly; emerging functional materials for energy-critical applications

 Phone: (716) 645-1431

-Dr. Shenqiang Ren is Professor of Mechanical Engineering with research interests in materials-by-design, self-assembly, and novel structural, electronic, magnetic and excitonic properties for emerging energy-critical applications.
+Dr. Shenqiang Ren is Professor of Mechanical Engineering and a RENEW Institute Faculty with research interests in materials-by-design, self-assembly, and novel structural, electronic, magnetic and excitonic properties for emerging energy-critical applications.

 His research – aligned with the RENEW Next-Generation Materials & Technologies for Energy, Environment, & Water Sustainability focus areas – control the structure of an extended material system up to the atomic/molecular level and to establish their structure/processing/property relationship.